Not all majors register through the University Advising Center.

 If you have been formally admitted through the Admissions Office and are not listed under any of the majors listed above and would like to speak with an advisor here are your options:

-A Group Advising Session normally starts off with a presentation by the Academic Counselors from the University Advising Center.
+A Transfer Orientation normally starts off with a presentation by the Academic Counselors from the University Advising Center.
 They will introduce you to various campus services and your degree requirements.
 You will recieve a degree plan from them during the session and will be advised on what classes you need to complete and will be assisted in finding them.
 The session takes place in a computer lab so to make sure each student has access to a computer, guests are not allowed.
 If you have your meningitis vaccination and do not have any holds, you will be able to register during this session.

 To register for a group advising session please click here.

 (As listed on the First Year Engagement webpage)

 During our one-day Orientation session, you will have the opportunity to participate in activities designed to help familiarize you with our campus and prepare you for classes here at Incarnate Word.
 The program includes advising, registration, academic sessions and many more informative activities.

 Orientation is required for Freshmen and optional for Transfer Students.
 Summer Orientation programming will take place from 9:00am - 5:00pm.

 There will be a $10.00 fee per parent or family member attending orientation.
 This fee is payable during the orientation check-in process.
 Due to safety regulations and fire codes we ask that you limit the number of guests that are accompanying you to orientation to two.

 All incoming students that are not listed as first-time freshman are advised by the University Advising Center (UAC) initially.
 During your first semester here at UIW you are assigned to a faculty advisor.
 Students will work with the same faculty advisor throughout their time at UIW, unless they change their major or advisor.
 The UAC Area Coordinator that handles the student’s major will then become the student’s secondary advisor.
 All students must get signatures, advised, and registered by their Faculty advisor.